Making healty choices in terms of diet and exercise may help prevent the development of cancer

 Steven J. Katz, M.D., M.P.H., co-director

-The Socio-Behavioral Program was organized in 1996 to develop the social, behavioral and policy aspects of cancer prevention and control within the UMCCC.
-In its eighteenth year, the Socio-Behavioral Program has 34 members from 15 departments in five schools: Medicine, Nursing, Public Health, Social Work and Literature, Science and Arts, as well as the Institute for Social Research.
+The Cancer Care Delivery Program was organized in 1996 to develop the social, behavioral and policy aspects of cancer prevention and control within the UMCCC.
+In its eighteenth year, the Cancer Care Delivery Program has 34 members from 15 departments in five schools: Medicine, Nursing, Public Health, Social Work and Literature, Science and Arts, as well as the Institute for Social Research.

-The Socio-Behavioral Program focuses on four thematic areas:(1) Health Communications,
+The Cancer Care Delivery Program focuses on four thematic areas:(1) Health Communications,

 (2) Health Services Research,